joshjohanning/joshjohanning.github.io/_posts/2023-09-07-migrate-git-lfs-artifacts.md

 For Git repos with LFS, the two `git lfs` commands are key.
 This `git lfs fetch --all` command will download all the LFS artifacts from the source repository and store them in the target repository.
 The `git lfs push <target-url> --all` command will push all of the LFS artifacts to the target repository.
 After the push, the text pointers will be updated - including the same commit hash!

+Here is an example of migrating a repository that contains LFS artifacts:
 ![Git LFS commands](git-lfs-commands.png)
 _Running the migration commands to migrate a Git repository including Git LFS artifacts_

+The repository has been migrated, including the LFS artifacts:
 ![Git LFS file in GitHub](git-lfs-light.png){: .light }
 ![Git LFS file](git-lfs-dark.png){: .dark }
 _File stored in Git LFS file in GitHub_